henne49/dbus-opendtu/README.md

+⚠️For any issue with since version OpenDTU v4.4.3 please update to latest code where this is fixed.
+OpenDTU changed the API⚠️

 # dbus-opendtu/ahoydtu inverter
 Integrate openDTU or ahoyDTU and with that all Hoymiles Interverter https://github.com/tbnobody/OpenDTU into Victron Energies Venus OS.
 This also allows for template configuration to include other generic REST Devices.